daltonyxdonovan/GameAgnosticConsoleCommands/README.md

 ## To Install

 Just merge the enclosed BepInEx folder with your game's BepInEx 5 folder!
+(YourGameFolder/BepInEx)

-(YourGameFolder/BepInEx) Custom Commands go in (YourGameFolder/BepInEx/config/CommandScripts)
+Custom Commands go in (YourGameFolder/BepInEx/config/CommandScripts)

 ## How to Create a Custom Command (Windows)

-Open Visual Studio and create a new project. you want this project to be a C# Class Library, and it should target netstandard 2.1 If you cannot find this project template, you likely need to install some .net dev packages in the visual studio installer gui
+Open Visual Studio and create a new project.
+You want this project to be a C# Class Library, and it should target netstandard 2.1

+If you cannot find this project template, you likely need to install some .net dev packages in the visual studio installer GUI

 1. Create a New Class for Your Command and write your code